 - Matrix Assisted Laser Desorption/Ionization (MALDI)

 Unless you are a student studying for an exam, there is no point in understanding and remembering these detailed features.
 Therefore, we will not describe the detailed characteristics of each analytical method.
 In any case, it is enough to understand that there are several methods of mass spectrometry.

 Of the MS methods, the most common method is electron ionization (EI).
 It is a method of measuring molecular weight by ionization through heating.
 The sample is ionized by bombarding it with electrons.
 Since only the target compound is measured, it is simple and data analysis is easy.

 However, the electron ionization (EI) method cannot measure heat-sensitive compounds or high-molecular compounds such as proteins.
 In such cases, other analysis methods are used to measure molecular weight.

 Spectral Data and Readings in MS: Mass-to-Charge Ratio (m/z) and Charge (z)

-So, when you measure the mass spectrum with MS, what does the reading look like?
+When you measure a mass spectrum with MS, how do you read it?
 When you do mass spectrometry, you won’t detect a single peak.
 Mass spectra allow you to observe multiple peaks.